 - If the bin begins to smell, it indicates that the balance is off; you may need to add more newspaper or drill additional holes.

-- You may want to keep an extra bin on hand in case your current one fills up but isn’t fully broken down.
+- You may want to keep an extra bin on hand if your current one fills up but isn’t fully broken down.

-- Plan ahead for what you’ll do with your compost once it’s finished.
+- Plan for what you’ll do with your compost once it’s finished.

 Waste to compost conversion